Author Guidelines

 3 Book Reviews

-RAEIaccepts book reviews that have been published within the last two years prior to date of submission.
+RAEI accepts book reviews of books published within the last two years prior to the date of submission.

 Book reviews should be around 1,500–2,000 words long.
 These should follow, as far as possible, the same guidelines indicated for manuscripts.

-In the “Abstract” section, the full reference must be provided as follows: Author’s surnames, author’s name.
+In the “Abstract” section, the following bibliographical information must be provided: Author’s surnames, author’s name.
 Title of the book.
 Name of the editor, translator or coordinator.
-City: Publisher, year, number of pages, ISBN.
+Publisher, year of publication, number of pages, ISBN.

 4 Bibliographical References

-All the references mentioned throughout the text must be added to the section ‘Works Cited’.
+All the references mentioned throughout the text must be added to the section ‘References’.

 Specific pages should be used for all the quotation.